peterhinch/micropython-async/TUTORIAL.md

 The file `sock_nonblock.py` illustrates the sort of techniques required.
 It is not a working demo, and solutions are likely to be application dependent.

+An alternative approach is to use blocking sockets with `StreamReader` and `StreamWriter` instances to control polling.

 ###### [Contents](./TUTORIAL.md#contents)